 7) More daily variety: Smaller agencies are less likely to have specialists.
 A front-end developer might also be doing design or back-end development.
 A PM might be pitching in to do QA and an account manager might be helping on information architecture.
 Not everyone wants that variety, but you can find plenty of people who do.

 8) Access to—and guidance from—senior leaders: People have more access to executives at small agencies than big agencies.
 The boss is someone they see every day, instead of someone they might meet a few times a year at all-hands meetings.
 You’ll need to find a balance on this—you don’t want to be interrupted 20 times a day—but don’t discount the value of this access.
 People also like getting career guidance from industry veterans.

 You can sell adventure, instead of cubicles.
 Earlier this year, I toured the headquarters of a large insurance company.
 It was gray cubicle after gray cubicle, with the occasional bit of color as the office workers tried to make the most of their space.
 When you have hundreds or thousands of employees, it’s efficient to cram people into cubicle farms.
 Conveniently, you aren’t big enough to need cubicle farms.

 For instance, a client in Australia had a beachfront office—a great location, but in a run-down building and with eccentric neighbors.
 My advice was to focus on the location, without hiding the kooky characters.
 It’s all part of the adventure of working at an on-the-rise agency.

 Still self-conscious about your office?
-See my article on the $100/employee office makeover.
+See my article about office makeovers on a budget.